milvus-io/milvus-lite/README.md

 ## Installation

-Embedded Milvus is available on PyPI.
+Milvus-lite is available on PyPI.
 You can install it via `pip` for Python 3.6+:

 ```bash
 $ python3 -m pip install milvus